Gorampa: Conventional reality is unreal

 Gorampa writes:Suppose someone replied: If that were the case, even conventional truths would have to be the object of negation from the perspective of the ultimate rational analysis.
 Precisely, absolutely.
 This is because they are not found at all when subjected to ultimate rational analysis.Gorampa also argues that from the perspective of a Buddha's enlightened gnosis, conventional truth is not found:Conventional realities presented in the contexts [of Nāgārjuna’s MMK XXIV.8–10 and Candrakīrti’s Mav VI.23–24] are nonexistent [at the level of buddhahood] because where there is no erroneous apprehending subject, its corresponding object [i.e., conventional reality] cannot exist.Furthermore, Gorampa argues that accepting the conventional reality of conventional truth undermines soteriology:If there is grasping to the reality of phenomena, i.e., the [five] aggregates, then similarly grasping to the reality of person (gang zag kyi bden ‘dzin) will surely arise, which is itself primal confusion, the first of the twelve links.
 And all of the subsequent links arise from this one.
 Thus the root of suffering is grasping to the reality of phenomena (chos kyi bden ‘dzin).And,Those who seek to achieve awakening must negate reality...seekers of the awakening of the Mahāyāna must negate the fabrication (spros pa) of all four extremes.According to Garfield and Thakchoe, Gorampa's philosophy holds that the object of negation is conventional phenomena themselves (and thus, emptiness completely negates conventional reality).
-Because of this, for Gorampa persons, tables, chairs and so on simply do not exist from the ultimate point of view.
+Consequently, for Gorampa, persons, tables, chairs and so on simply do not exist from the ultimate point of view.
 They are "no more actual than Santa Claus, the protestations of ordinary people and small children to the contrary notwithstanding".
 Thus, in Gorampa's system "there simply is no truth in conventional truth; to be conventionally real is to be completely unreal.
 To see things as they are is to see nothing at all."